Chassis/phpMyAdmin/phpmyadmin/doc/html/_sources/config.txt

     Define whether phpMyAdmin will continue executing a multi-query statement if one of the queries fails.
 Default is to abort execution.

+.. config:option:: $cfg['enable_drag_drop_import']

+    :type: boolean
+    :default: true

+    Whether or not the drag and drop import feature is enabled.
+    When enabled, a user can drag a file in to their browser and phpMyAdmin will attempt to import the file.

 Cookie authentication options
 -----------------------------